Skip to content

 • AOT Construction: Rule definitions are validated and constructed as data structures.

-• JIT Compilation: Upon the first execution (or explicit compilation), the object tree is transformed into Python's native ast (Abstract Syntax Tree) and compiled into raw bytecode.
+• Lazy Bytecode: Compilation: Upon the first execution (or explicit compilation), the object tree is transformed into Python's native ast (Abstract Syntax Tree) and compiled into into native Python bytecode on first execution and cached.
 This means your logic runs at the speed of native Python opcodes (JUMP_IF_FALSE, etc.), bypassing the overhead of function calls and object dispatch.

 3. Type Theory (Contravariance)